Frequently Asked Questions

 Senior dogs are categorized most often by size and breed.
 Giant breed dogs, like Great Danes, for example, are considered senior at 5 or more years of age.
 Large breed dogs, like Labs and Golden Retrievers are considered senior at 7 years and older.
 Smaller breed dogs are generally considered senior at 9-10 years of age.
 Dogs, like humans, may age differently.
 Some dogs may begin to lost their hearing and vision early in their senior years, while others may age at a slower pace.
 Once a dog starts experiencing signs of aging that limit their mobility and sensory abilities, we believe they should be more carefully monitored and protected from dogs with intense play styles to prevent injury.

 As long as your dog passes the initial temperament test, we will do everything we can to match them to a playgroup that fits their personality and play style.
 If your dog has a play style that limits their interaction with others on a given day, (for example, on a day when daycare attendance is light) we will provide individual play and exercise for him or her with a caregiver.
+If your dog is uncomfortable or feels threatened in a group, we may take them out with a single dog to give them the change to interact with others dogs on a limited basis.

 Just like humans, dogs can experience digestive upset from sudden food changes, resulting in diarrhea and other symptoms of indigestion.
 There are so many different brands of food and types of diets on the market today, it would be impossible to keep them all on hand within their proper expiration dates.
 We want your dog to have an experience at Dogville that is as close to your home as possible, and that means keeping his or her diet consistent.
+We do have food available for purchase, including our own Dogville Select brand of premium dry food.

 Our policy is and always will be to do what is best for each dog that comes through our doors.
 Unfortunately, not every dog will be comfortable or happy at Dogville.
 Overly aggressive dogs, for example, put both canine guests and Dogville staff at risk for injury.
 That is why each dog that comes to Dogville must undergo a temperament test before we accept them into daycare or boarding.
 Excessively fearful dogs will also be unhappy at Dogville.
 Just like kids, new dogs may be somewhat apprehensive at Dogville until they are familiar with the other dogs and our routine.
 That should lessen with time and experience.
 That said, there are some dogs that are so fearful, being in the presence of other dogs and humans will be traumatic for them.
 These dogs will react to every experience with fear and they will have the potential to cause harm to themselves or others.
 With both kinds of dogs (overly aggressive and overly fearful), we will always choose what is best for the dog and offer other resources to owners.